 IV-4 Augmentation of Staff and Other Resources

 All efforts will be made to continue operations seamlessly to the public while adhering to federal, state, and local mandates.
 Functions may be performed through telework.
-If it becomes evident the staff cannot ensure the continuous performance of mission-essential functions, the Executive Leadership Team, in coordination with the Relocation Team and OEL, will determine the additional accommodations or positions necessary to ensure the continuous performance of mission-essential functions.
+If it becomes evident the staff cannot ensure the continuous performance of mission-essential functions, the Executive Leadership Team, in coordination with the Relocation Team and DEL, will determine the additional accommodations or positions necessary to ensure the continuous performance of mission-essential functions.

-The Executive Leadership Team, with assistance from OEL will then ensure the identified positions are staffed with individuals who have the requisite skills to perform the tasks.
+The Executive Leadership Team, with assistance from DEL will then ensure the identified positions are staffed with individuals who have the requisite skills to perform the tasks.

-The Executive Leadership Team and the Emergency Coordinating Officer, in cooperation with OEL, will ensure all resources needed to sustain operations for 30 days are acquired.
+The Executive Leadership Team and the Emergency Coordinating Officer, in cooperation with DEL, will ensure all resources needed to sustain operations for 30 days are acquired.

 IV-5 Amplification of Guidance to Appropriate Parties

-The Board Chair or his/her designee will develop informative memoranda for dissemination to ELCFV staff, OEL, and the local community to include child care providers and parents, regarding the duration of alternate operations, pertinent information on child care operations, location(s) for services, payroll, time and attendance, duty assignments, and travel authorizations/reimbursements and may include alternate accommodations to normal operations for any/all parties.
+The Board Chair or his/her designee will develop informative memoranda for dissemination to ELCFV staff, DEL, and the local community to include child care providers and parents, regarding the duration of alternate operations, pertinent information on child care operations, location(s) for services, payroll, time and attendance, duty assignments, and travel authorizations/reimbursements and may include alternate accommodations to normal operations for any/all parties.
 The Executive Leadership Team will disseminate the information to the appropriate parties.

 The Executive Leadership Team has responsibility for consideration of the health and emotional well-being of all parties.
 This includes obtaining information and providing guidance on any medical or special needs.